 Today, I welcome my friend Kathie Lapcevic, from the blog Homespun Seasonal Living, to share some of her tips for foraging with kids.
-Kathie also has an upcoming summer eCourse that combines the basics of foraging and food preservation, with other awesome DIY topics.
-You can check out her course here.
+Kathie also has an amazing selection of eBooks and eCourses, which you can check out here.
 Welcome, Kathie!

 Foraging is a wonderful opportunity to teach kids about the wonders of seasonal living, nature’s abundance, ecology, and more.
 The important part of teaching foraging to kids is to do in a way that teaches safety without fear and it’s not as hard as it might seem.
 Follow these steps to help kids learn about wild edibles and watch how that leads to many other educational opportunities.

 Small children should not eat anything without a parent present.
 This is the most important rule when letting kids forage.
 Let them pick (from a place where they have permission, obviously) freely, give them special harvest containers and let them bring it back to you for identification.
 It needs to be a rule that is enforced not because the children should be afraid of wild food but to make sure things are safe.
 Obviously as children grow older, they can be allowed to eat the berries or other things they can identify but reinforce the idea that new plants should always be identified together as a family before ingesting.